Mario Santana: Genoa, later years and return to Palermo

 On 19 July 2013, Santana completed a move from Napoli to Genoa.
 In the January 2014 transfer window, he left Italy after 12 years competing in Serie A, signing a loan deal with Olhanense in Portugal.

 He left Frosinone in January 2016 to sign a permanent deal with Lega Pro club Pro Patria, staying at the club also after the club's relegation to Serie D the following season.
 On 22 June 2018, after Pro Patria won the Serie D title, he signed a contract extension until 2019.
 He left Pro Patria by the end of the 2018–19 season.

 In August 2019, he became the first signing of the refounded Palermo, who will restart from Serie D, thus marking his return with the Rosanero after thirteen years.
 He was also named team captain for the club's 2019–20 season.

 On 27 September 2020, following his appearance in Palermo's first game of the 2020–21 Serie C season against Teramo, Santana became the first player in the club's history to have played in four different leagues (from Serie A to Serie D).
 A month later, he was sidelined after having contracted COVID-19.

 On 3 March 2021, he scored the winning goal in a 1–0 away win at Catania in the Sicilian derby, which also was his first goal of the season; with this goal, he also became the first player to have ever scored at least one goal in the top four Italian divisions for Palermo.

 On 14 July 2023, after two years in a coaching capacity at Palermo, Santana returned to active football as a player for Eccellenza Sicily club Athletic Club Palermo.
 He left the club just four months later, after appearing sparingly with the first team.
 In January 2024, he switched to futsal, joining Serie A2 team Palermo C5.

 Coaching career

 On 18 June 2021, Palermo announced Santana's retirement from active football, and his subsequent appointment as a youth team coach.
 On 16 January 2022, new Palermo first team head coach Silvio Baldini announced Santana will be part of his coaching staff until the end of the season.
 Following Baldini's departure and the hiring of Eugenio Corini (a former Palermo captain during Santana's first period with the Rosanero) as new head coach, Santana was confirmed as a first-team technical collaborator.

+On 20 February 2026, Santana was unveiled as the new head coach of Palermo-based amateur Prima Categoria team Palermo Calcio Popolare.